 |Pigtails||High quality pigtails (UFL to RP-SMA)|

 To control and monitor Icarus node's operation we use NITlab's Chassis Manager Card (CM card).
-A tiny web server is running on CM card and serves http requests such as power on/off and reset commands.
-Further more, CM card can support real time sensor measures, since it can be connected with temperature & humidity sensor as well as with light sensor.
+A tiny web server is running on the CM card and serves http requests such as power on/off and reset commands.
+Further more, CM card can support real time sensor measures, since it can be connected with temperature & humidity sensor, as well as with a light sensor.

-Three leds on the frontage are used to indicate operation status of Icarus nodes.
+Three leds on the frontage are used to indicate the operational status of the Icarus nodes.
 More specifically the blue led indicates that the node is powered on, the red led is flashing when the cm card serves a request and the white led indicates that the node operates on running mode.

 Our new node's name and logo, Icarus, are coming from Greek mythology and symbolize a human with flying skills.